autonity/docs.autonity.org/content/docs/account-holders/setup-autcli/_index.md

 ---
-title: "Setup the Autonity CLI tool"
+title: "Setup the Autonity Utility Tool (aut)"
-linkTitle: "Setup Autonity CLI"
+linkTitle: "Setup the Autonity Utility Tool (aut)"
 weight: 30
 description: >
-  How to install and configure the `autcli` tool on your local machine.
+  How to install and configure the `aut` command-line tool on your local machine.
 ---

-The recommended way of interacting with the Autonity network if via the [Autonity CLI tool](https://github.com/autonity/autcli) `autcli`, which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.
+The recommended way of interacting with the Autonity network is via the [Autonity Utility Tool](https://github.com/autonity/autcli) `aut`, which provides a command-line interface to Autonity-specific queries and operations, as well as much of the base Ethereum functionality.
 In general it only needs to be installed on _local_ machines, to connect to the RPC endpoint of an Autonity Go Client (either your own node, or a node providing public RPC access).

 For full details and to report any issues, see the [`autcli` repository](https://github.com/autonity/autcli).